databacker/mysql-backup/README.md

 You can think of this as a sort of basic plugin system.
 Look at the source of the [entrypoint](https://github.com/databack/mysql-backup/blob/master/entrypoint) script for other variables that can be used.

+### Encrypting the Backup

+Post-processing also give you options to encrypt the backup using openssl.
+The openssl binary is available to the processing scripts.

+The sample [examples/encrypt.sh](./examples/encrypt.sh) provides a sample post-processing script that you can use to encrypt your backup with AES256.

 ## Restore
 ### Dump Restore
 If you wish to run a restore to an existing database, you can use mysql-backup to do a restore.